dovecot/documentation/source/developer_manual/design/memory.rst

 memory filled with NULs.
 This is also true for new memory when growing an allocated memory with realloc.
 The zeroing reduces accidental use of uninitialized memory and makes the code simpler since there is no need to explicitly set all fields in allocated structs to zero/NULL.
-(I guess assuming that this works correctly for NULLs isn't strictly ANSI-C compliant, but I don't see this assumption breaking in any system anyone would really use Dovecot.)
-The zeroing is cheap anyway.
+Note the C standard doesn't require that NULL is zero, but this is practically true everywhere and appears to be a (future) requirement for POSIX as well.

 In out-of-memory situations memory allocation functions die internally by calling ``i_fatal_status(FATAL_OUTOFMEM, ..)``.
 There are several